vsrinivas/fuchsia/sdk/README.md

 The package file can now be used in a standard Fuchsia build and will produce the manifest at `//out/foobar/gen/my/api/api.sdk`.
 A JSON schema for this manifest is available [here](manifest_schema.json).

+#### Using a custom SDK in the build

+By setting the `export` property to true on an SDK target, that SDK's contents become available in the build output directory and may be used for other GN targets to depend on.
+This is useful for example when building third-party code which would otherwise rely on an official SDK.

+For an SDK declared at `//my/api` and marked as "exported", an additional GN target exists: `//my/api:api_export`.
+This target will generate a usable SDK under `out/<build-type>/sdks/<sdk-target-name>`.